 Marina Chapman – Sold, Abandoned, and Raised by Monkeys

 Marina Chapman is an author of a popular book and currently lives in Bradford, England.
 If you didn’t know anything about her past, you’d say that she’s a pretty normal person, living a normal life.
 But her book, which is an autobiography, is so incredible that most publishers refused to publish it, thinking that it was a lie.
-Marina was kidnapped, probably for ransom, but was then abandoned in the Colombian jungle.
+Marina was kidnapped at just five years old, probably for ransom, but was then abandoned in the Colombian jungle.

 She was lucky enough to be adopted by a group of capuchin monkeys, which are known to accept human children in their groups.
 The animals taught young Marina how to catch birds and rabbits with her bare hands so she was able to survive and take care of herself.
 After five years, she was “rescued” by hunters, who found her and sold her to a brothel.
 At that point, she had no human language capabilities.
 She ran away from the brothel, lived on the streets and became a slave to a mafia family.
 Through some connections she made and some sheer luck, she managed to get to Bradford as a nanny, where she met her future husband and established a family.

-The story is so amazing that many scientists doubted it.
+The story is so amazing that many people doubted it.
 However, Carlos Conde, a professor in Colombia, stated that he did a test using Chapman’s reactions to photos of her adopted family and photos of capuchin monkeys that proved that Chapman was telling the truth.
 Also, another scientific study on X-rays of Marina’s leg bones clearly showed Harris lines; these lines indicate that she suffered severe malnutrition as a young child, — most likely during the time staying with the capuchins, when her diet was very limited.
-The monkeys raised her and helped her.
+National Geographic created the documentary Woman Raised By Monkeys in 2013.

 Ostrich Boy – Cared for by Birds